-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

-- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

-- operational service under the VEA;

-- peacekeeping service under the VEA;

-- hazardous service under the VEA;
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
+The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, pterygium or death from pterygium is connected with the circumstances of that service.

-- British nuclear test defence service under the VEA;

-- warlike service under the MRCA;

-- non-warlike service under the MRCA,

-before it can be said that a reasonable hypothesis has been raised connecting pterygium or death from pterygium, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 7 November 2023 concerning pterygium in accordance with section 196G of the VEA.
-The investigation involved an examination
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.

-- of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
-The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'pterygium' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning sunlight exposure; - revising the factor in subsection 9(2) concerning having exposure of the affected eye to electric arc welding light; - revising the factor in subsection 9(3) concerning having heavy exposure of the affected eye to sawdust; - deleting factor concerning having human papilloma virus; - new definition of 'latitude equivalent hours' in Schedule 1 Dictionary; - revising the definition of 'heavy exposure of the affected eye to sawdust' in Schedule 1 Dictionary; and - deleting the definitions of 'equivalent sunlight exposure in other latitude zones', 'tropical area' and 'unprotected eye'.
+- 7. The contents of this Instrument are in similar terms as the repealed Instrument.
+Comparing this Instrument and the repealed Instrument, the differences include: - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'pterygium' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning having sunlight exposure; - deleting factor concerning having heavy exposure of the affected eye to dust; - new definitions of 'latitude equivalent hours' in Schedule 1 Dictionary; and - deleting the definition of 'equivalent sunlight exposure in other latitude zones', 'heavy exposure of the affected eye to dust', 'tropical area' and 'unprotected eye'.